 Charles Walker Band

 Deliciously Stanky.
 Dynamically Funky.
 Recklessly Hopeful.
-Grounded in soul, the Charles Walker Band has been compared to Prince, Bruno Mars, The Brand New Heavys, and James Brown.
+Grounded in soul, the Charles Walker Band has been compared to Prince, Bruno Mars, Chaka Khan, and James Brown.
 The Milwaukee based band has refined their sound into Neo-Funk, a fusion of funk infused rhythms with pop melodies.
-The four-piece band rehearses tirelessly in Charles’ basement, amidst couches and low ceilings, Charles having to stoop the entire time.
-The questions he always poses to the band are: How can this be tighter?
-How can this song look different?
-How can we get fans involved?
-Fans love the band’s positive energy music and attend shows because they feel better than when they arrived.
+The three-piece band rehearses tirelessly in Charles’ basement, amidst couches and low ceilings, Charles stooping the entire time.
+At show time, surprisingly, there are no fans.
+There is only family.
+The question posed at the beginning of the show is, Are we family or not?
 The Charles Walker Band is Deliciously Stanky.
 Dynamically Funky.
 Recklessly Hopeful.

-The group has opened for national acts including Earth Wind & Fire, the Commodores, BB King, Cameo, Aaron Neville, and Richard Marx.
-They have been featured on Fox News, NBC Live in the Morning, The Morning Blend, Discover Wisconsin, were the featured artist on the Blues Review and Soul Bag sampler CD’s, being nominated four years in a row for best soul/R&B act by WAMI, winning in 2013.
+The band’s core is a three piece.
+Besides Charles and Porsche, Robert Gates nails down the drums.
+However, their small size hasn’t stopped them from opening for national acts including Earth Wind & Fire, the Commodores, BB King, Cameo, Aaron Neville, and Richard Marx.
+They have been featured on Fox News, NBC Live in the Morning, The Morning Blend, Discover Wisconsin, were the featured artist on the Blues Review and Soul Bag sampler CD’s, and have been nominated five years in a row for best soul/R&B act by WAMI, winning in 2013.

 Counting Ghetto Prophet, the band has released eight albums, each an evolution of sound while retaining roots in positivity.
-Walker says of Ghetto Prophet, released on Ehlona Records, “One in a Million, where the album’s title originates, tells the story of an impoverished child becoming a success.
-This child ignores his circumstances because his vision is strong.
-He holds onto the belief that his dream is possible.
+Walker says of Ghetto Prophet, released on Ehlona Records, “One in a Million tells the story of an impoverished child becoming a success.
+This child ignores his circumstances through his strong vision.
+He believes his dream is possible.
 That he could be that one in a million.
-Ultimately he represents the greatness in us all.”
+Ultimately he represents the greatness in every member of our family.”